 - To analyze, synthesize, think critically, solve problems and make decisions;

-- To articulate and apply a public service perspective;
+- To articulate and apply a public service perspective; and

 - To communicate and interact productively with a diverse and changing workforce and citizenry.